 1. Zesty Paws Wild Alaskan Omega-3 Blend Oil

-- EPA and DHA content: Promotes immune, joint, and heart health alongside skin benefits
+- Rich in EPA & DHA: Supports immune, joint, and heart health alongside skin and coat benefits

 2. BARK&SPARK Omega 3 Fish Oil Chews

-BARK&SPARK Omega 3 Fish Oil Chews deliver a high quantity of treats per jar, making them ideal for budget-conscious owners or those with more than one dog.
-The simple, natural flavors are designed to appeal even to picky eaters.
+BARK&SPARK's Omega 3 Fish Oil Chews offer a cost-effective solution with a generous supply per jar, making them ideal for multi-dog households or budget-conscious owners.
+The simple, natural formula is designed to appeal to picky eaters.

-- 180 chews per jar: Offers up to a 3-month supply for regular use
+- 180 chews per jar: Up to 3 months of daily use

-- Human-grade ingredients: Made in the USA with a focus on quality
+- Human-grade ingredients: Made in the USA for quality

 - Large quantity per jar